MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/byok-price-restrictions.md

 Supported applications include:

-- **Cloud services,** such as Microsoft SharePoint or Microsoft 365
+- **Cloud services**, such as Microsoft SharePoint or Microsoft 365

 - **On-premises services** running Exchange and SharePoint applications that use the Azure Rights Management service via the RMS connector

-- **Client applications,** such as Office 2019, Office 2016, and Office 2013
+- **Client applications**, such as Office 2019, Office 2016, and Office 2013

 > [!TIP]
 > If needed, apply additional security to specific documents using an additional on-premises key.
 For more information, see [Double Key Encryption (DKE) protection](plan-implement-tenant-key.md#double-key-encryption-dke) (unified labeling client only).